arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 lifted(NetworkResult.Failure)
 ```

-We can also modify or lift functions using `Functors`
+We can also modify or lift functions using `Functors`.

 ```kotlin:ank
 import arrow.core.extensions.option.applicative.*